 Pursuant to the requirements of Section 13 or 15(d) of the Securities Exchange Act of 1934, as amended, the registrant has duly caused this report to be signed on its behalf by the undersigned, thereunto duly authorized.

 Altisource Asset Management Corporation

-Date: May 17, 2021 By: Thomas K. McCarthy
+Date: August 16, 2021 By: /s/ Thomas K. McCarthy